...

 :

-Custody disputes often require legal intervention when parents can’t agree on arrangements for their children.
-A careful legal approach considers the best interests of the children, aiming for arrangements that promote stability and ongoing parental involvement while respecting legal standards.
+Custody conflicts often require legal intervention when parents cannot agree on arrangements.
+A careful legal approach considers the child’s best interests and helps ensure arrangements promote stability and ongoing parental involvement.

 #94 - undefined - HeadshotPro